-The Zoo is home to three snowy owls, a female named Winter, her female offspring named Rocky (hatched in 2022), and a male named Tundra.
-Winter was hatched in 2011 and came to Seneca Park Zoo in 2012 from the Bramble Park Zoo in Watertown, South Dakota.
-Deemed non-releasable, she has an amputated right wing tip injury of unknown origin.
+The Zoo is home to a snowy owl, a male named Tundra.
 Tundra was hatched in July 2013 and came from the National Aviary in Pittsburgh, PA.
-Unlike Winter, Tundra is able to fly.
 In 2014, he was confiscated by the Pennsylvania Game Commission from a private citizen.
 Because he was imprinted on humans, he was deemed unable to be re-released.

 Lemmings, mice, rabbits, rodents, waterfowl, other birds and fish.